 We also work with organisations who want to go beyond the basics, looking at the issues and opportunities, and aiming to generate ideas to take forward to the next stage.

 Our previous talks and workshops have focussed on specific market sectors, or organisational functions: helping each group think about what the circular economy means for them, and how they can use it to make stronger, competitive and sustainable businesses.

-We’ve given talks and workshops for these organisations:
+We’ve given talks and workshops on sustainability and the circular economy for these organisations:

 - Circular Economy Club